Neumorphism Generator

 How to create soft UI in CSS?

 To create soft UI in CSS, set the element's background color to match its parent, then apply two box-shadows: a dark shadow offset toward the bottom-right and a light shadow offset toward the top-left.
 Use moderate blur values (10–30px) to keep edges soft.
 Adjust shadow distance and intensity to control the depth effect.
+For fine-tuned control over individual shadow layers, the box shadow generator lets you customize each shadow independently.

 Is neumorphism good for accessibility?

 Neumorphism can present accessibility challenges.
 Because elements and backgrounds share similar colors, contrast ratios may fall below WCAG guidelines.
 To improve accessibility, use inset shadows for interactive states, add clear text labels, and ensure sufficient color contrast for text content within neumorphic components.
+You can run your neumorphic designs through the ATS checker to evaluate contrast ratios and flag potential accessibility issues before shipping.

 What are best colors for neumorphism?

 Light gray tones like #e0e5ec, #dde1e7, and #f0f0f3 are the most popular neumorphism backgrounds because they produce clear, visible shadows.
 Pastel shades such as soft blues, muted pinks, and light greens also work well.
 Avoid very dark or very saturated backgrounds, as shadows become harder to perceive.
+Explore soft, harmonious tones with the color wheel or browse pre-made color palettes curated with neumorphic-friendly neutrals in mind.